The revised EU Drinking Water Directive brings about stricter legislation on materials in contact with water

 Published January 16, 2023

 The European Union’s new Drinking Water Directive (EU) 2020/21841 was passed into law in the member states in January 2023.
 The directive outlines EU-wide requirements for materials that come into contact with water, including pipes, taps, and sealants.
 Laboratory testing is needed to ensure that these requirements are met.
-If you wish to have your materials tested according to the revised Drinking Water Directive, do not hesitate to contact our experts at info@measurlabs.com
+If you wish to have your materials tested according to the revised Drinking Water Directive, do not hesitate to contact our experts through the form at the bottom of this page.

 Testing requirements for materials in contact with drinking water